kanghohyeong/function-based-rendering/README.md

   };

 /*
-Injects context into the template and rendering.
+Inject context(state,parent element) into the template and Render.
 Return custom DOM which the newly created child elements are added.
 */
 const View = (template, $parent, children, states, store) => (dom) => {